Stephanvs/hypr/docs/lifecyclehooks.md

 """
 ```

 The `session_init` hook is special—it's the only hook that runs **inside the new terminal session**.
-While other lifecycle hooks run inside the initial `hyprwt create` process, `session_init` scripts are literally pasted/typed into the terminal using terminal automation (i.e. AppleScript).
+While other lifecycle hooks run inside the initial `hypr create` process, `session_init` scripts are literally pasted/typed into the terminal using terminal automation (i.e. AppleScript).
 This allows `session_init` scripts to: activate virtual environments or start interactive processes.

 ### `pre_cleanup`